-- (1) The application, including all schedules, must be submitted to the FFA in digital form; detailed information about submitting applications is published on the FFA website. - (2) Applications must be filed no later than six weeks before the start of shooting.
+- (1) The written application must be addressed to the German Motion Picture Fund c/o Filmförderungsanstalt (FFA), Große Präsidentenstraße 9, 10178 Berlin.
+The application may be submitted by post, courier or in person. - (2) Applications must be filed no later than six weeks before the start of shooting.
 The FFA managing board may, in justified exceptional cases, agree to exceptions to this deadline.
-No application may be submitted after the start of shooting.

-- (3) The application must contain the planned date of completion of the answer print and the information and documents in digital form stipulated by the FFA in the implementing provisions to these Guidelines.
+No application may be submitted after the start of shooting. - (3) The application must contain the planned date of completion of the answer print and the information and documents stipulated by the FFA in the implementing provisions to these Guidelines.
 If it is not possible to present proof that the grant requirements have been met at the time of filing the application, the fact that the grant requirements have been met must be established with sufficient probability.
 Section 294 of the Code of Civil Procedure (Zivilprozessordnung, ZPO) applies accordingly.
 In this case the proof must be presented by the date on which the grant is disbursed.
 If an invoice is required as proof, it must be issued in the applicant producer's name.
-If documents do not exist in a German-language original version, the FFA may require the applicant to submit a translation of the documents by a generally sworn translator, or a German-language summary of the main contents required in order to process the application; the accuracy and completeness of the summary must be confirmed by the applicant. - (4) Applications will be processed by the FFA in the order in which the completed applications are received.
+If documents do not exist in a German-language original version, the FFA may require the applicant to submit a translation of the documents by a generally sworn translator, or a German-language summary of the main contents required in order to process the application; the accuracy and completeness of the summary must be confirmed by the applicant.

+- (4) Applications will be processed by the FFA in the order in which they are received.
+The receipt stamp determines the date of receipt.
 Applications received during the hours of business of the FFA on the same calendar day will all be regarded as having been received at the same time. - (5) If the application is incomplete or does not satisfy the requirements as to sufficient probability or proof that the grant requirements have been met, or if other information or documents are missing, the FFA may allow the applicant producer a grace period in order to complete the application.
 If the application is not completed by the applicant within the grace period granted, it will be rejected.
 An applicant producer may submit no more than two applications for the same project. - (6) All application documents become the property of the Federal Government Commissioner for Culture and the Media and remain in the possession of the FFA.